stratoskar/Path_Based_Traffic_Flow_Prediction/README.md

-# Path Based Traffic Flow and PAth Crossing Time Prediction, using Strict Path Queries.
+# Path-Based Traffic Flow and Path Crossing Time Prediction

 This repository is an extension of my thesis.
 You can find analytical information about my thesis [here](https://github.com/stratoskar/Traffic_Flow_Prediction/)